northstowekarate/northstowekarate.github.io/faq/index.md

         "acceptedAnswer": {
           "@type": "Answer",
           "text": "Karate improves fitness, confidence, focus and self‑defence skills within a supportive community.
 Learn more: https://www.northstowekarate.com/benefits-of-karate/."
         }
       }
+      ,
+      {
+        "@type": "Question",
+        "name": "Am I too old to start karate?", "acceptedAnswer": {
+          "@type": "Answer",
+          "text": "No — there is no upper age limit.
+Many people start later in life; in Okinawa some begin in their 60s or 70s.
+We adapt training for fitness and safety at every age."
+        }
+      },
+      {
+        "@type": "Question",
+        "name": "Can parents train too?",
+        "acceptedAnswer": {
+          "@type": "Answer",
+          "text": "Yes — parents can and frequently do train alongside children.
+Family training is welcome and can help children settle into classes."
+        }
+      },
+      {
+        "@type": "Question",
+        "name": "How long does it take to get a black belt?", "acceptedAnswer": {
+          "@type": "Answer",
+          "text": "Typical progress to 1st dan (black belt) is around 3–5 years of regular training, depending on attendance, aptitude and grading schedules."
+        }
+      },
+      {
+        "@type": "Question",
+        "name": "Is karate good for confidence?",
+        "acceptedAnswer": {
+          "@type": "Answer",
+          "text": "Yes — karate is a very effective activity for building confidence through structured achievement, regular practice and positive feedback."
+        }
+      },
+      {
+        "@type": "Question",
+        "name": "Is karate suitable for children with ADHD or autism?", "acceptedAnswer": {
+          "@type": "Answer",
+          "text": "Many children with ADHD or autism thrive in structured, supportive activities like karate, but it depends on individual needs.
+Please contact us before booking so we can discuss adaptations, safeguarding and how we can best support your child."
+        }
+      }
     ],